plowsof/monero/README.md

 # Monero

-Copyright (c) 2014-2024, The Monero Project
+Copyright (c) The Monero Project

+This source code is licensed under the BSD-3 license found in the LICENSE file in the root directory of this source tree.

 Portions Copyright (c) 2012-2013 The Cryptonote developers.

 ## Table of Contents